Appendix D — SQL primer

 arrange(desc(ret))

-The following code illustrates that the order created above is lost when we merged with crsp.dsi
+The following code illustrates that the order created above is lost when we merge with crsp.dsi

 apple |>